DE-labtory/it-chain/doc/TUTORIAL.md

-# Install and runing Tutorial
+# Install and running tutorial

  Currently only solo mode is supported.